 The Veepstakes Revisited: Using the Solution Desirability Matrix to Understand Why Romney Chose Paul Ryan

-In my blog post from about 3 weeks ago, I used the Solution Desirability Matrix in Quality Companion to simulate how Mitt Romney might choose his VP candidate.
+In my blog post from about 3 weeks ago, I used the Solution Desirability Matrix in Companion by Minitab to simulate how Mitt Romney might choose his VP candidate.
 This past weekend, Mitt Romney ultimately chose Paul Ryan, the Wisconsin U.S. Representative.
 In this blog, I’ll take a look at how the previous analysis fared and see what we can learn from it.

 At the time of my initial analysis, there were about 20 potential candidates and I included the top 12 in the matrix.
 The top 5 were: